Xtrendence/Xtrendence/README.md

 </center>

-► Develop and maintain responsive and SEO-focused websites using HTML, CSS, and JavaScript (including jQuery).
+► Develop and maintain responsive and SEO-focused websites using HTML, CSS, and JavaScript (including React, TypeScript, and jQuery).

 ► Develop websites' and web apps' backends using Node.js and PHP.